PankilPyflow/vector-cosine-similarity-test/README.md

 ## Contact

-For any questions or support, feel free to reach out to the project author.
+For any questions or comments, connect with me at linkedin.com/in/pankilshah9
 ```

-This `readme.txt` provides an overview of the project, instructions for setup, and running the script.